tech2wiki/tech2wiki-website/content/technical_procedures/saab/instrument_cluster/speedometer.md

 # Calibrating the speedometer

-On the SAAB 9-3 (code name 9400, model year 1998-2002 + 2003CV) and 9-5 (code name 9600, model year 1998-2010) the Tech 2 can program the Main Instrument Unit (MIU) with various tire sizes, so the speedometer is more accurate.
+On the SAAB 9-3 (code name 9400, model year 1998-2002 + 2003CV) and 9-5 (code name 9600, model year 1998-2010) the Tech2 can program the Main Instrument Unit (MIU) with various tire sizes, so the speedometer is more accurate.

 ## Requirements

 * SAAB 9-3 MY98-02/MY03 CV or SAAB 9-5 MY98-MY10
-* Tech 2 (CANDi module for Saab 9-5 MY06 and newer)
+* Tech2 (CANDi module for Saab 9-5 MY06 and newer)
 * SAAB 1XX.000 PCMCIA card
 * Tire size specifications
 Gather tire sizes.